Black Market Music (album): Background and content

-Release

-Black Market Music was released on 9 October 2000.
-It reached number 6 in the UK Albums Chart.

 Reception

 Black Market Music received a generally favourable critical response, though a less enthusiastic reception than previous records.
 Dean Carlson of AllMusic wrote that "Black Market Music finds Molko in such moody lust that his strangled, androgynous wailing rivals anything the band has previously flashed to the world [...]
 Placebo seem to have finally found that sweet wet spot between beauty and perversion."
 Dale Price of Drowned in Sound called it "a heavily revised upgrade of their back catalogue.
 And then some."
 Nicholas Taylor of PopMatters called it "highly listenable dark guitar rock".

 Among its detractors were NME, who called it "a case of ambition eclipsing talent, of hubris, of a band losing the plot.
 Placebo's frame of reference has always been narrow, but they've now been reduced to empty gestures without any visionary tunes to tip the balance."
+Pitchfork's negative review from 2000 was edited in 2025 to remove "several instances of biphobic language."

-Brian Molko ranked this as his least favourite Placebo album.
+In 2016, Brian Molko ranked this as his least favourite Placebo album.